voxpupuli/puppet-rabbitmq/README.md

 The rabbitmq module sets up rabbitmq and has a number of providers to manage everything from vhosts to exchanges after setup.

-This module has been tested against 3.5.x and 3.6.x (as well as earlier versions) and is known to not support all features against versions prior to 2.7.1.
+This module is tested against the latest RabbitMQ version with Community Support and the latest version provided by CentOS Stream Messaging SIG.

 ## Setup